CloudifySource/cloudify-recipes/services/mysql/README.md

 </code></pre>

 <pre><code>
-	// In this case, dbUser and dbPassW are properties which are defined in this properties file
+	// In this case, dbUser and dbPassW are properties which are defined in mysql-service.properties
    // All the occurrences of MYSQLHOST in actionQuery, will be replaced with the private IP address on which this service instance resides
 	[
 		"actionType" : "mysql",